Nietzschemon/KingOfTheVim/README.md

     * Everything mentioned except f-move.

 <h4> "What can I do to help out?"</h4>
-All contributions are apprisiated.
+All contributions are appreciated.
 Make levels in the editor or give me some code to implement more vim-moves and -modes.
 <div>A project board will be up soon! </div>

 <h2>How:s</h2>